Every pastor at some time or another has asked this question: what stops a church from growing?

 Church growth is an outcome rather than an objective.

 However, given the fact that pastors ask this question let me try to answer it by considering what factors limit church growth.

 What Stops A Church From Growing?

-When the culture of the church is vastly different to the culture of the region then growth is not easy.
-For instance, if your car park is filled with Audi’s, Mercedes and BMW’s and the neighbouring garages are filled with 19 year old Hyundai sedans you will experience a cultural disconnect and growth will not be easy.
+When the culture of the church is vastly different from the culture of the region then growth is not easy.
+For instance, if your car park is filled with Audi’s, Mercedes and BMW’s and the neighbouring garages are filled with 19-year-old Hyundai sedans you will experience a cultural disconnect and growth will not be easy.
 If you’re in a young family’s suburb and your target audience are hipster young adults then your church’s growth will be limited.

 Country club churches that focus on the needs of members rarely enjoy growth.